vercel/next.js/docs/api-reference/create-server.md

 ## app.render

-The `render` function handles an incoming request and serves a page to the client.
+The `render` function handles an incoming request and serves a specific page to the client.

 ```js
 const pathname = '/a'